 Maybe you choose to believe that Jesse lived an interesting life, in an ordinary house, in an ordinary town, as depicted by Brad Pitt in the film “The Assassination of Jesse James by the Coward Robert Ford.”
 Or maybe you think that Robert Ford did America a favor by stopping this infamous outlaw.

-Regardless of your opinion, we now know the mtDNA of Jesse James, and if you have taken the DNA Maternal Ancestry Test, you can see if you may have descended from the same maternal lineage as this infamous American outlaw.
+Regardless, we now know the mtDNA of Jesse James.
+If you have taken the DNA Maternal Ancestry Test, you can see if you may have descended from the same maternal lineage as this infamous American outlaw.